 Forget about simple yes/no answers

 One of the specifics of the language is that it heavily relies on context.
-So, simply answering yes/no to a question might be not enough for an interviewer to understand what you mean.
-This is especially important to consider if you are non-native English speaker.
+So, simply answering yes/no to a question might not be enough for an interviewer to understand what you mean.
+This is especially important to consider if you are a non-native English speaker.

 Better show than tell